alloncm/MagenBoy/README.md

 * `static-sdl` - will link statically to sdl2, On by default
 * `sdl-resample` - Use the audio resampler from sdl2 library and a manual one I wrote
 * `push-audio` - Use a push methododlogy instead of pull for the delivery of the sound samples to sdl2
-* `u16pixel` - pixels are represented by 16 bits and not 32 bits

 > **Note** to turn off on by default features pass `--no-default-features` when building